Dynamic Storage Allocation Techniques

 Explicit Allocation of Fixed Size Blocks

-- This is the simplest technique of explicit allocation in which the size of the block for which memory allocated fixed.
+- This is the most straightforward technique of explicit allocation in which the size of the block for which memory allocated fixed.

 - In this technique, a free list used.
-A free list is a set of free blocks.
+An open file is a set of free blocks.
 This observed when we want to allocate memory.
-If some memory deallocated then the free list gets de-allocated appended.
+If some memory deallocated, then the free list gets de-allocated appended.

 - The blocks linked to each other in a list structure.
 The memory allocation can do by pointing the previous node to the newly allocated block.
 Memory denoted-allocation can be done by de-referencing the previous link.referencing